ggaray6/genesis_career_site/content/pages/index.md

     backgroundSize: full
     title: Howdy!
     subtitle: >-
       I am Genesis Garay.
-This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
+I am a passionate This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto